 Pursuant to the Roche Agreement, the Company received a non-refundable upfront license payment of \$16 million in January 2009.
 Roche will reimburse all of the Company's research, preclinical development and clinical development costs based upon research and development plans agreed to by the parties.
-These costs include committed research support over the initial two year research period, the duration of which may be extended upon mutual agreement by the parties.
-As of June 30, 2010, the Company has received approximately \$16.9 million in research and development support under the Roche Agreement.
+These costs include committed research support over the initial two year research period.
+In October 2010, Roche notified the Company that it had elected to not extend the research term, which will conclude on December 31,2010.
+As of September 30, 2010, the Company has received approximately \$19.1 million in research and development support under the Roche Agreement.

 The Company is eligible to receive additional payments, for each of three licensed products, should specified development and commercialization milestones be successfully achieved.
 Development milestones across multiple indications of up to \$245 million could be earned for the first product, and up to half of this amount could be earned for each of the second and third products.
+Commercialization milestones of up to \$170 million could be earned for each of the second and third products.
 Commercialization milestones of up to \$170 million could be earned for each of three products.
 The Company will receive tiered royalties on sales of all approved, marketed products.
 Roche may terminate the agreement on a licensed compound-by-licensed compound basis upon providing advance written notice, but may not do so with respect to all licensed compounds until after a specified date.

 The \$16 million non-refundable upfront license payment is being recognized ratably using the time-based model over the estimated 3.5 year performance period.
-Under the Roche Agreement, the Company recognized \$1.1 million of license revenue in each of the three months ended June 30, 2010 and 2009, and \$2.3 million in each of the six months ended June 30, 2010 and 2009.
+Under the Roche Agreement, the Company recognized \$1.1 million of license revenue in each of the three months ended September 30, 2010 and 2009, and \$3.4 million in each of the nine months ended September 30, 2010 and 2009.
 Reimbursements of research and development costs to the Company by Roche are recorded as cost sharing revenue in the period in which the related research and development costs are incurred.
-Under the Roche Agreement, the Company recognized \$2.2 million and \$2.7 million of cost sharing revenue in the three months ended June 30, 2010 and 2009, respectively, and \$5.1 million in each of the six months ended June 30, 2010 and 2009.
-Development milestones will be recognized as collaboration revenue using the time-based model over the same performance period through mid-2012.
-No development milestones have been achieved as of June 30, 2010.
+Under the Roche Agreement, the Company recognized \$2.2 million and \$3.2 million of cost sharing revenue in the three months ended September 30, 2010 and 2009, respectively, and \$7.3 million and \$8.3 million in the nine months ended September 30, 2010 and 2009, respectively.
+Development milestones will be recognized as collaboration revenue using the time-based model over the same performance period.
+No development milestones have been achieved as of September 30, 2010.